Uzbekistan, Unique

 We buy some souvenirs, mostly gifts for friends at home.
 Lot of small stuff bears the Leopard sign, the symbol of Samarkand.
 In a clothes store called ‘Fatima’ my wife buys a nice dress.
 We were here before; I ordered a satin shirt.
 It’s tailor made.
 I put it on; it’s fits perfect.
 Fatima is enthusiastic!

 Close by we wander around the Shakhi-Zinda Necropolis.
 A big complex, impressive, it contains all kind of tombstones, small, big and very big family mausoleums, very photogenic.
 Susanna and Shafkat take us to the station.
 We say goodbye to them because they may not enter.
-Our papers are checked meticulously.
+Once again our papers are checked meticulously.
 On the station we are to travel by Afrosiyob – the fastest train in Uzbekistan.
 The train will take us to Tashkent from where we will fly home.
 It only stops for five minutes.

 When it arrives we have no idea where our places are.
 We ask, have to walk back more than a little and at last – the train starts moving already – we enter the right compartment.
 Just in time!
 We are served a local red wine.
 Sipping on it I think over the contrast between this fast moving high tech train and all kind of historical places which it connects, history really lives in Uzbekistan.
 The cadence of the train makes me a little sleepy.
 Just before I close my eyes and I think I see a large group of ancient warriors on horses in the gathering darkness…